What is the contraceptive implant?

 - Weight gain can occur over time and is often thought to be caused by the implant, but has not been directly proven.

-- Headaches, breast pain and mood changes can occur and may go away after the initial few weeks.
+- Headaches, breast pain, hair thinning and mood changes can occur but usually go away within a few weeks/months.

 - Bruising and mild soreness at the site of insertion or removal can last up to 2 weeks.
 A small scar remains.